I realized that I didn’t write any post yet about that amazing ingredient which is the ‘Nduja! 🙂

 - Take a pot and start boiling the water.
 Then take a pan, heat a drizzle of extra virgin olive oil and then add the purple onion cut into slices.
 Let it simmer slowly until soft, about 10 minutes.
 Add also just a little bit of water.

 - Meanwhile take the ‘nduja and squeeze it with a fork, to make it softer.
-Then add it to the onions and mix together.
+Then add it to the onions and mix together (but if you prefer you can add it after the tomato sauce).

 - Add then the tomato sauce and mix.
 Meanwhile add also the pasta to the salted boiling water.